jeffhowarth/eeprimer/src/rudiments/hello_feature_collection.md

 ## Introduction

 The videos below introduce geometry and feature objects in Google Earth Engine.
-They walk you through how to import a table as an asset and how to construct a feature from scratch in the Code Editor.
+They walk you through how to import a table as an asset, how to construct a feature from scratch in the Code Editor, and how to convert vector into raster in Earth Engine.

 ---

 ## Start a new script

+<iframe width="720" height="405" src="https://www.youtube.com/embed/-c-l-s1wnG8?si=9wS04bnlPLH1Ewht" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ```js
 // ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~